VT-Intrinsic: Physics-Based Decomposition of Reflectance and Shading using a Single Visible-Thermal Image Pair: Method

 \section{Method}

+Using the ordinalities as loss functions, we optimize the albedo and shading from a visible-thermal image pair.
 Let $I_v$ be a $k-$channel visible image and $I_t$ be the corresponding aligned thermal image.
 Let $\hat{\rho}$ and $\hat{\eta}$ be an estimate of the $k-$channel albedo and grayscale shading.
 Let $\bar{I}_v$ and $\bar{\rho}$ be the grayscale image and albedo estimate, respectively.